Bjordanhunter/PCPP-projects/pocket_calculator/README.md

 - if the result has no significant digits after the decimal point, the point should not appear on the display.

 ## My results:
+I made some changes to the brief (as it suggested) such as the button layout and the addition of a backspace key.
+As I mention in the doc string for 'perform_operation()' you could use the libary 'numexpr' to easly resolve the operations, but it requires the large 'numpy' libary as well.
+If you were to make a more advanced calculator, such as a scientific calculator, it might be worth it as numpy might be useful or even requiered for more advanced calculations.

 Initial:
 ![Initial](./images/initial.png)